Optimal correction of concatenated fault-tolerant quantum codes: Application to the [[4,1,2]] subsystem code

-Since the logical operators of the [[4,1,2]] code are pairwise products of single-qubit operators, the code distance is equal to two.
-This means that it is only an error-detection code.
-The syndrome of the code consists of a single bit in each basis.
-A syndrome of zero indicates that no error was detected; one indicates that an error was detected but provides no information on which qubits were affected by the error.
-When the syndrome is measured to be one, in the absence of any additional information, we must simply guess which data qubit was affected by the error.
-Due to the gauge group of the code, each data qubit has a partner qubit in each basis for which errors are equivalent.
+The syndrome of the code consists of a single bit for each basis.
+A syndrome of zero indicates that no error was detected; one indicates that an error was detected but provides no information about which qubits were affected by the error.
+When the syndrome of one is measured, in the absence of any additional information we must simply guess which data qubit was affected by the error.
+Each data qubit has a partner qubit in each basis for which errors are equivalent.
 For example, an $X$ error on the first qubit is the same as an $X$ error on the second qubit up to the application of the $X_1 X_2$ gauge operator.
 Such an error can, therefore, be corrected by the application of an $X$ operator on either the first or second qubit.
-To simplify the analysis of errors, we refer to errors by which gauge operator that they are a part of, rather than by which data qubit they affect.
+To simplify the analysis of errors, we refer to errors by which gauge operator they are a part of, rather than by which data qubit they affect.
 An $X$ error on the first or second qubit is said to be an error on the \emph{first gauge} in the $X$ basis, a $Z$ error on the second or fourth qubit is said to be an error on the \emph{second gauge} in the $Z$ basis, and so on.
-When there is an error on one gauge and the syndrome is misinterpreted so that the correction operation is applied to the other gauge, the result is always a logical error.
+When there is an error on one gauge and the syndrome is misinterpreted so that the correction operation is applied to the other gauge the result is always an encoded error.

 In order to reliably correct errors using the [[4,1,2]] code, extra information is required to distinguish between errors affecting the first and second gauges.
 One method for obtaining this information is to pass classical messages describing the relative probabilities of errors from lower levels of error correction to higher levels.
-Previously, it was shown that a message passing scheme such as this could increase the minimum number of errors that cause failure to a number that scales according to the Fibonacci series with increasing levels of concatenation~\cite{Knill1, Aliferis2}.
-In contrast, the scaling achieved by our method is given by $2^{l-1}$ where $l$ is the number of levels of error correction.
+Previously, it was shown that a scheme such as this could increase the minimum number of errors that cause failure to a number that scales according to the Fibonacci series with the number of levels of error correction, $l$~\cite{Knill1,Aliferis2}.
+In contrast, the optimal scaling is given by $2^{l-1}$.